bnghiem18/cse15l-lab-reports/labreport5.md

 **ShoppingCart.java** (File with bug): shown above in the "edstem post"

 **Command line info that triggered bug**:

 1) Run `bash test.sh`

 2) In JDB mode, use command `run`

 Description of what to edit to fix the bug:
 1) `vim ShoppingCart.java`

 2) `:set nu` to find line numbers (for breakpoints)

 3) `:q!` to exit vim

 4) Run `bash test.sh`

 5) `stop at ShoppingCart: 54` et breakpoints in file ShoppingCart.java for lines 54, 55, 56 (or whatever breakpoints that will help you understand the bug)

 6) `cont` to move through breakpoints

 7) `exit` to leave JDB

 8) `vim ShoppingCart.java`

 9) Move to line 33: `String[] newArr = new String[shoppingCart.length]` change to `String[] newArr = new String[2*shoppingCart.length]`

 10) Create a new line after line 16 and call the expand capacity method: `expandCapacity();`

-11) `esc` to leave insert nmode
+11) `esc` to leave insert mode

 12) `:wq!` to save changes

 13) Run `bash test.sh`, and expected quantity should match up with actual quantity